nicksellen/dotfiles/README.md

 ## coloured diff

-If you have `grc` on your path it will use it for coloured diffs.
+If you have [grc](https://github.com/garabik/grc) on your path it will use it for coloured diffs (`brew install grc` on osx does the trick).

 ![dotfiles save screenshot](http://nicksellen.co.uk/upld/dotfiles.save.png)